gvtechnolab/gvirtualtryon/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-G Virtual Tryon plugin allows your customer to virtually experience your product by using the camera on customer's device.
+GFit Virtual Tryon plugin allows your customer to virtually experience your product by using the camera on customer's device.

 == Description ==